Carvera-Community/Carvera_Controller/README.md

 poetry run python scripts/build.py --os os [--no-appimage]
 ```

 The options for `os` are windows, macos, or linux.
-Default is linux.
 If selecting `linux`, an appimage is built by default unless --no-appimage is specified.